biocatiit/website/content/scihi/2003_insect_muscle.rst

         myosin head conformations in waterbug and many other species suggests the changes that take place during a powerstroke cycle (Fig. 1).
-Each of the four projecting heads rotates slightly about the “neck,” which connects to a pivot on the myosin filament.
+Each of the four projecting heads rotates slightly about the "neck," which connects to a pivot on the myosin filament.
 The rotation positions the head to bind tightly to the actin filament and tilt forcefully by 45° relative to the axis of the filament.
 Such a powerstroke would move the head and bound actin filament 10 nanometers down the axis.
 The four inward-pointing heads each touch an adjacent projecting head.
         These contacts may restrain both myosin heads from cleaving high-energy ATP molecules—the powerstroke fuel—until the right moment.

-        ep the insect aloft.
+        Insect flight muscles must contract rapidly and precisely to keep the insect aloft.
 As if optimized to do so, the relaxed outward myosin heads seem poised to bind actin and begin powerstroking.
         The researchers speculate that the increased calcium in stimulated muscle cells may loosen the heads and modify actin filaments to